College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Applied Statistics (MS) > Student Handbook

 Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.70, and passing of Part-I and Part-II comprehensive examinations.

-A minimum GPA of 3.70 for coursework applied toward the applied statistics degree and high performance - as determined by the mathematical sciences department - on the comprehensive examinations are required for graduation with distinction.
+A minimum cumulative GPA of 3.70 for coursework applied toward the applied statistics degree and high performance - as determined by the mathematical sciences department - on the comprehensive examinations are required for graduation with distinction.

 The degree is expected to be completed in a maximum of six years.